 To help you decide which is the best Jura ENA machine for you, we put them both to the test in a head-to-head battle.
 As former baristas, we ran blind taste tests on the coffee quality and put the machines through their paces.
 Here, we’ll break down all the key differences and similarities so you can choose the best machine for your budget.

 This article may contain affiliate/ compensated links.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 For more information please see our disclaimer here.

 Choose the Jura ENA 4 if you:

 - Want a more stripped-back, budget-friendly option

-- Prefer a simpler user interface with only a few options
+- Prefer a simple user interface with only a few options

 Prefer 1st in Coffee?
 Click here